 If you have a good conversation with a valuable lead, you should make as many notes as possible.
 You can, for example, use your smartphone or the free program Evernote.
 Take a picture of the business card and note everything you can remember of this conversation.
 Evernote will save it online, allowing you to read it later on.

 You might also use a qualification system for leads.
-People you definitely wish to talk to again, will get the letter A; other people, you expect only little of, will get a C. In Evernote you might, if desired, apply tagging, allowing you to filter and contact all A-leads afterwards.
-In combination with your notes you will have plenty of starting points for a good follow-up.
+People you definitely wish to talk to again will get the letter A; other people, you expect only little off, will get a C. In Evernote you might, if desired, apply to tag, allowing you to filter and contact all A-leads afterward.
+In combination with your notes, you will have plenty of starting points for a good follow-up.

-People love regularity and the same goes for exhibition participants.
-Although you have had lots of success on the same exhibition for many years, you might of course always try something else.
+People love regularity, and the same goes for exhibition participants.
+Although you have had lots of success in the same exhibition for many years, you might of course always try something else.
 Perhaps you can promote a new product to a different target group?
-Or you participate in moderate exhibitions and it is high time for something new?
+Or you participate in moderate exhibitions, and it is high time for something new?
 Dare to renew and continue to develop yourself.

 5. Too much information

 A major pitfall for exhibition participants: They want to give too much information.
 Enthusiasm is one thing; a stand is, however, no department store and the best thing you can do is formulate a clear message which will attract attention.
 People often decide in a fraction of a second if they want to talk to you, so make it yourself as easy as possible and don’t try to satisfy everyone.
 How will you attract attention and what’s your message?
 Think about it in advance.